-RenWeb is a secure online communication tool that allows you to follow your child's progress in school.
+FACTS is a secure online communication tool that allows you to follow your child's progress in school.
 It is imperative for parents to sign up and review updates weekly.
-Weekly updates of activities, class information, weekly letters, and the test schedule for each class can be found Mondays on the website under the RenWeb links.
-Postings 4 are subject to change.
+Weekly updates of activities, class information, weekly letters, and the test schedule for each class can be found Mondays on the website under the FACTS links.
+Postings are 4 subject to change.
 Announcements, activities, meetings, and lunch menus can be found on the school website (www.stpauls-lakeview.org).